View Jim Jones's Obituary on heralddemocrat.com and share memories

 |

-Jim Jones, 79, of Sherman, died Tuesday, December 17, 2019 at Baylor Scott and White in Dallas.
+Mr. Jones was born December 6, 1940 in Poteau, Oklahoma the son of Albert and Hellen (Liles) Jones.
+He graduated from Denison High School Class of 1959, Grayson County College 1970 and East Texas State University in 1979.
+Jim marred the love of his life, Carol Lee Jackson, December 19, 1959 in Denison, Texas.
+He was very active with kids and coached for many kid's teams.
+Over the years, he worked for John-Mansville from 1959 to 1975, Reedrill from 1975-1989, L and M Radiator form 1989 -2000 and GNISEC, his family business from 2000 to present.
+Jim enjoyed to travel, play golf, read and watch football.
+Jim leaves a legacy of integrity, love of family, and God.
+He will be greatly missed by all who knew and loved him.

+Mr. Jones leaves behind his beloved family, wife of 60 years, Carol Jones of Sherman, TX; sons, Jimmy Steven Jones and wife, Patty of Denison, TX; Randall Lee Jones and wife, Barbara of Simi Valley, CA; grandchildren, Stephanie Lee Holloway, Ashley Nichole Hayes, Nicole Emi Lee Jones, Jared Gibby, Jessica Shipp, Jacob Gibby; great grandchildren, Rylee Michael Holloway, Logan Holloway, Cooper Hayes, Hunter Hayes, Kaanon Freeman, Olivia Shipp, and Carter Kennon; sisters, Edna Akin of McAlister, OK; and Mary Carr of Arlington, TX; and brother-in-law, Duane Jackson of Bellevue, WA.
+He was peceded in death by his parents.

-A funeral service will be held at 11 a.m.
-Monday at Fisher Funeral Chapel in Denison.
-Dr. Roy Webster will officiate.
+Funeral service for Mr. Jones will be held at 11 a.m.
+Monday, December 23, 2019 at Fisher Funeral Chapel with Dr. Roy Webster officiating.
 Interment will follow in Fairview Cemetery.
-A family visitation will be held one hour prior to the service at Fisher Funeral Home Chapel.
+Family and friends will gather to visit one hour prior to service time at the funeral home.

-He is survived by his wife, Carol Jones of Sherman; sons, Jimmy Steven Jones of Denison, and Randall Lee Jones of Simi Valley, CA; sisters, Edna Akin of McAlister, and Mary Carr of Arlington; six grandchildren; and seven great-grandchildren;